 About the Project

 Alyson-oscarMy name is Alyson, and I love movies.
 At age three, my mom took me to see Bambi in theaters.
-As a kid, I have fond memories of hiding under blankets in the back of the van so my dad could sneak us kids into the drive-in.
+As a kid, I have fond memories of hiding under blankets in the back of the van so my dad could sneak us kids into the drive-in for free.
 I saw Psycho at age seven, my brother got his name from Star Wars and my first job was at the local theater.
 I wouldn’t be who I am today without movies.

 After many months of fruitless fresh-outta-college job hunting and a need to feel productive again, my husband came up with the idea to start an extensive movie blog.
 This brainchild came just weeks after watching Julie & Julia and while watching Moulin Rouge!: watch and review every single movie nominated for Best Picture in Oscar history.
 It was like giving myself my dream-job.
 Within hours, The Best Picture Project was born.

-Over the past three years keeping this blog, I have watched and reviewed nearly every single Best Picture nomination.
+Over the years keeping this blog, I have watched and reviewed nearly every single Best Picture nomination.
 However, I realized that while these films are great, they skip over hundreds of other amazing films, some memorable classics.
 So I began reviewing other great films as well, I affectionately call them my Oscar Snubbed collection.
 I also have a soft spot for animated films and Octobers are dedicated to great and classic horror films.

-With the confidence of over 600 posts here, my skills are stronger than ever before.
+With the confidence of over 700 posts here, my skills are stronger than ever before.
 It feels great and all I want to do is keep going.

 Thank you to everyone for making this project a success.